National Institute of Standards and Technology: Bureau of Standards (1901–1988)

 In 1948, financed by the United States Air Force, the Bureau began design and construction of SEAC, the Standards Eastern Automatic Computer.
 The computer went into operation in May 1950 using a combination of vacuum tubes and solid-state diode logic.
 About the same time the Standards Western Automatic Computer, was built at the Los Angeles office of the NBS by Harry Huskey and used for research there.
 A mobile version, DYSEAC, was built for the Signal Corps in 1954.

+The Bureau of Standards headquarters in Gaithersburg, Maryland being constructed in 1964.

 National Institute of Standards and Technology (from 1988)

 Due to a changing mission, the "National Bureau of Standards" became the "National Institute of Standards and Technology" in 1988.
-Following the September 11, 2001 attacks, under the National Construction Safety Team Act (NCST), NIST conducted the official investigation into the collapse of the World Trade Center buildings.
+Following the September 11, 2001, attacks, under the National Construction Safety Team Act (NCST), NIST conducted the official investigation into the collapse of the World Trade Center buildings.
 Following the 2021 Surfside condominium building collapse, NIST sent engineers to the site to investigate the cause of the collapse.

 In 2019, NIST launched a program named NIST on a Chip to decrease the size of instruments from lab machines to chip size.
 Applications include aircraft testing, communication with satellites for navigation purposes, and temperature and pressure.

 In 2023, the Biden administration began plans to create a U.S. AI Safety Institute within NIST to coordinate AI safety matters.
 According to The Washington Post, NIST is considered "notoriously underfunded and understaffed", which could present an obstacle to these efforts.